 Problem

-Modern documentation sites often rely on heavy JavaScript runtimes just to display static text.
-For users on older mobile phones, budget laptops, or slow 3G/4G connections, these sites can take several seconds to load.
-The device’s processor struggles to parse large JS bundles, resulting in “input lag,” stuttering animations, and a poor overall reading experience.
+Modern documentation sites often rely on heavy JavaScript runtimes to display static text.
+For users on older mobile phones or slow connections, these sites take several seconds to load.
+The processor struggles to parse large JS bundles, resulting in “input lag” and a poor reading experience.

 Why it matters

 Technical documentation should be universally accessible.
-Forcing users in emerging markets or those on constrained hardware to download and execute a heavy framework just to read a tutorial creates an unnecessary barrier to learning.
-A lightweight site ensures your product information is available to everyone, regardless of their hardware or internet speed.
+Forcing users on constrained hardware to download a heavy framework creates an unnecessary barrier to learning.
+A lightweight site ensures product information is available to everyone, regardless of hardware or internet speed.

 Approach

-Adopt an HTML-First strategy. docmd is designed with a zero-framework architecture, ensuring that the primary content is rendered into standard HTML during the build process.
+Adopt an HTML-First strategy. docmd uses a zero-framework architecture.
+The primary content is rendered into standard HTML during the build process.
 This keeps the browser’s main thread unblocked, ensuring smooth scrolling and snappy navigation even on budget devices.

 Implementation